Fireflies (Lightning Bugs)

 image of Fireflies Lightning Bugs Distribution Map

-These beetles are nocturnal and crepuscular (active at dawn and dusk) and are usually seen in spring and summer, when the winged adults fly, the bioluminescent tips of their abdomens winking on and off.
+These beetles are nocturnal and crepuscular (active at dawn and dusk).
+They are usually seen in spring and summer, when the winged adults fly, winking their bioluminescent abdomen tips.
 They’re commonly seen in pastures and old fields, yards, edges of forests, and around streams.
-If you want to encourage fireflies in your area, avoid using broad-spectrum insecticides.

-The larvae are voracious predators with jaws equipped with toxin to help them overpower snails, slugs, earthworms, and other prey.
-Adults eat a variety of foods, depending on the species.
+The larvae are voracious predators with jaws equipped with toxin to help them overpower snails, slugs, earthworms, and other soft-bodied prey.

 Common throughout the state.
+Some species are more common than others.

 Life Cycle

-These beetles overwinter as larvae and in spring they metamorphose into adults.
 The flashes and accompanying movements are used for courtship.
-The different species have their own precise rhythms, flashes, and movements; some species lack bioluminescence altogether.
+The different species have their own precise rhythms, flashes, and movements.
+Some species lack bioluminescence altogether.

 The flashing adults are endlessly entertaining to children and adults.
 Their quiet presence adds to the magic of a Missouri summer night.
 It's one of the true wonders of nature to see thousands of fireflies winking all across a low fallow field, or, if you're lucky enough, to see an entire group of fireflies in a stream valley winking on and off in unison.
 In our area, try looking for this phenomenon starting in early June.